jaiel666/TaskManager/README.md

 5. Acces the project opening your web browser and go to `http://localhost:8000`

 ## Database Structure
-This command exports the structure of a database without including any data - `mysqldump -u user -h localhost -p database > database.sql`
+This command exports the structure of a database without including any data <br>
+`mysqldump -u user -h localhost -p database > database.sql`

 ## Features